Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 In addition to the tips below, visit the Energy Hub for additional tips and tricks and explore energy saving resources for your home.

-Visit Energy Hub
+Visit the Energy Hub

 Start with these simple changes and, when it’s time for a replacement, use our shopping guide to help take savings to the next level.